 Today, cognitive sciences have demonstrated that the human brain learns best in an active setting — when synapses build connections within our brains.
 When we do things, when we create, when we are actively engaged in the learning process — that’s when the process reaches its optimal efficiency.

-An independent Jury made of business education experts and pedagogy specialists will be tasked with reviewing nominations.
+An independent Jury made of business education experts and pedagogy specialists have been tasked with reviewing nominations.

 Our jury is strictly independent and does not necessarily endorse views and opinions stated on this site